Go to the page content

 Conclusion

 There is an important relationship between the amount of body fat a person has and the impacts on our health.
-Studies have demonstrated health risks associated with both extremes of the BMI spectrum.
+Studies have demonstrated health risks associated with both extremes of the BMI spectrum2.

 Various factors independent of weight can put you at risk of developing chronic diseases (such as ethnicity and genetics).
 It is important to be aware of these factors, and how they might contribute to your risk if you do suffer from obesity.

-BMI levels greater than or equal to 30 are associated with increased mortality and risk of health complications.
+BMI levels greater than or equal to 30 are associated with increased mortality and risk of health complications6.
 Obesity screenings should take such BMI thresholds into account.

 There are ‘metabolically healthy’ people that sustain limited health issues at higher BMIs.
-However, obesity can still increase other health risks for such individuals compared to those at lower BMIs.
+However, obesity can still increase other health risks for such individuals compared to those at lower BMIs15,16.

-For the majority of people with obesity, screening for metabolic syndrome is recommended.
+For the majority of people with obesity, screening for metabolic syndrome is recommended2.

 Your BMI should be used as a guideline and first step towards understanding your weight and height.
 Adhering to a healthy diet and lifestyle is recommended by healthcare professionals – regardless of your current BMI.